shawntabrizi/shawntabrizi.github.io/_posts/2019-04-28-substrate-smart-contracts-workshop.md

 Anyway, I would love for you all to try it out, and hopefully by the time you do, it will have been much more developed!

-If you like the work I do, take a quick look at my <a href="https://shawntabrizi.com/donate/">donation page</a> to help support future endeavors.
+If you like the work I do, take a quick look at my [donation page](https://shawntabrizi.com/donate/) to help support future endeavors.